rcl-cloud-apps/cloud101/access-control.md

 ## Test Access Control

-Once access control is properly set up for the AAD account that you use to login to **RCL Web Apps + RCL/TLS**, you will see the Azure subscription(s) in the 'Get Azure Subscription' page
+Once access control is properly set up for the AAD account that you use to login to **RCL Web Apps + RCL/TLS**, you will see the Azure subscription(s) in the 'Get Azure Subscription' page of the app

 ![Access Control](images/access-control-get-subscriptions.PNG)